Weekend Outings

 Download PDF Schedule

-Killington Section Annual Meeting
+• Killington Section Annual Meeting, Godnick Ctr., Rutland

 All are invited to join us for a potluck lunch followed by a short business meeting and election of officers.
-It’s a great way to meet folks who share an…
+It’s a great way to meet folks who share an interest in outdoor recreation, and learn about our work protecting and maintaining Vermont’s Long/Appalachian Trail.
+Bring a dish to share and a place setting, and pick up…

 See the Godnick Adult Center newsletter on their website for the rest of the summer hike schedule.
 Also find information there about the Understanding the Woods hikes offered on the second Thursday of the month, 9:30–10:30, at Pine Hill Park, Oak Street Ext.
 Join Sharon Shea for a monthly exploration of our relationship to our woodlands.
 During the hike Sharon will moderate discussion about the ecological history of our woodlands and their continuing importance in our lives.
 Participants will be encouraged to engage and contribute throughout the hike.